0xADD1E/Databases-Project/Phase1/Description.md

 # Description
 **Platforms**
->*The Platforms entity serves to convey which Nintendo platform the PokÈmon game appeared on.*
+>*The Platforms entity serves to convey which Nintendo platform the Pok√©mon game appeared on.*
 - This Entity's only attribute is the name of the platform.

 **Games**